ohlab/reprDB/README.md

 ```
 The line `#PBS -V` at the top of the scripts called by `qsub` exports environmental variables, including those in `.bash_profile`.

-### 1.2 Request an API key from NBCI (optional)
+### 1.2 Request an API key from NBCI (HIGHLY RECOMMENDED)

 As of May 1, 2018, you must request an API key from NCBI in order to submit multiple EDirect requests within one second.
-These scripts add a 1-second pause after each EDirect command to try to avoid the `429 Too Many Requests PLEASE REQUEST AN API_KEY FROM NCBI` error.
+These scripts add a 5-second pause after each EDirect command to try to avoid the `429 Too Many Requests PLEASE REQUEST AN API_KEY FROM NCBI` error.
 However, I have still gotten this error even with the `sleep` commands to avoid it.
-If this becomes problematic, follow the instructions here to allow for more requests from your IP address: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/
+I highly recommend obtaining an API key from NCBI before attempting to run these script.
+Follow the instructions here: https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

 ## 2. Prepare the input file that specifies the target genomes